ebsi-bblake/pheonix/README.md

 # Pheonix

-> _Project Description_: **Pheonix is a voice-activated conversational assistant web app.
+>  Pheonix is a voice-activated conversational assistant web app.
 The project provides a browser-based interface for users to interact via speech.
-Spoken commands are recognized in the browser, sent to a Node.js backend, and routed to the Voiceflow conversational AI API to generate responses, which are returned as spoken audio.**
+Spoken commands are recognized in the browser, sent to a Node.js backend, and routed to the Voiceflow conversational AI API to generate responses, which are returned as spoken audio.

 ## Table of Contents